CheyneWilson/d3-example-grid/README.md

 # D3 Graph / Grid

-This repository contains an example of creating a grid using [d3](https://d3js.org/).
+This repository contains an example of creating a cartesian grid using [d3](https://d3js.org/).

 ## Dev Setup